'A serious-minded kid:' Pete Buttigieg aimed high early

 On the campaign trail, he frequently invokes the hollowed-out city of South Bend, the onetime home of the automaker Studebaker, which shut down two decades before he was born.

-But Buttigieg grew up in another side of South Bend: the cluster of neighborhoods around the University of Notre Dame.
-His parents had stable jobs there, and he was educated in private schools whiter and wealthier than the surrounding community.
+But Buttigieg grew up in another side of South Bend: the cluster of neighborhoods around the University of Notre Dame, home to thousands of students and professors.
+His parents had stable jobs at the elite Catholic school, and he was educated in private schools whiter and wealthier than the surrounding community.

+His father, Joseph, was a professor of English, garnering attention for his scholarship in critical theory and civil society.
+Joseph earned degrees in his home country — the Mediterranean island nation of Malta — then from Heythrop College in Oxford, England, before moving to the United States to earn his doctorate.
+He met Buttigieg's mother, a linguist and Army brat with roots in Indiana, when they were both on faculty at New Mexico State University.

 Across the river and downtown, abandoned factories, boarded-up stores and empty lots plagued South Bend.
 Up the hill, it was just a walk to the Golden Dome, the halo at the center of campus.

-He attended a Montessori school, where learning is self-directed and hands-on.
-In 6th grade, his parents moved him to a more traditional private school.
+His parents sent him to a Montessori school, where learning is self-directed, hands-on and less structured than at a traditional grade school.
+But by 6th grade, his parents moved him to a more traditional private school.
+Buttigieg had figured out how to "game the system," said Judith Fox, a longtime family friend, recalling the decision.

+"My mind wandered a lot when I was a kid.
+And so, it took a nudge from them here and then just to stay on track."
+Buttigieg said in an interview with AP.

 The smart new kid was sometimes a target.
 Other kids would want to "take him down a peg," his mother says.
 His unusual name drew snickers.

 Buttigieg remembers a teacher explaining that a child picking on him was just trying to get attention.
 Something clicked, he says, and he decided the best way to deal with bullies was to get to know them.
-The lesson still works, he told reporters on his bus.
+The lesson still works sometimes when he comes under criticism, he says.

 "While you don't want to reward bad behavior, you do need to make sure that people feel seen."

 In his room, young Peter kept a collection of model planes and a poster of the inside of a cockpit.
-He aspired to become a pilot or astronaut, although his poor eyesight would make that impossible.
-He became fascinated with the leader closely associated with the space program, JFK.
+He aspired to become a pilot or even an astronaut, although his poor eyesight would make that impossible.
+He became fascinated with the leader closely associated with the space program, JFK, and others in the Kennedy clan.

-At around 11 or 12, when asked what he wanted for his birthday, Peter requested a copy of "Profiles in Courage," Kennedy's 1955 book on acts of political bravery by eight U.S. senators throughout history. ("I had no idea what that was," says his friend Joe Geglio, who bought the book.)
+At around 11 or 12, when asked what he wanted for his birthday, Peter requested a copy of "Profiles in Courage," Kennedy's 1955 book on acts of political bravery by eight U.S. senators throughout history. ("I had no idea what that was," says his friend Joe Geglio, who bought the book for his friend.)

+Peter would memorize excerpts of Kennedy speeches.
+In high school, his close friend James Mueller remembers him reciting a favorite passage from the president's 1962 "moon" speech: "We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard."

 Later, when Buttigieg decided to join the military, he would join the Navy, like JFK.